circulosmeos/gztool/README.md

     $ gztool -S openldap.log.gz

-Creating and index for all "\*gz" files in a directory.
+Creating and index for all "\*gz" files in a directory:

     $ gztool -i *gz